sourcegraph/handbook/content/direction/index.md

 Product strategy is the bridge (how we're going to get there) between our [vision](../company/strategy.md) (where we're going) and the [roadmap](../product/index.md#roadmap) (what we need to do).

+This page speaks to the company-wide direction, but individual orgs and teams produce their own direction pages as well.
+You can find an index on the [product home page](../product/index.md#roadmap)

 Want to help us achieve these goals?
 [We're hiring!](https://github.com/sourcegraph/careers)

 ## Product strategy